Construct Binary Tree from Preorder and Inorder Traversal - Two easy to understand recursive solutions

 - Create a

-as 0. - Both these variables are class variables so that these can be changed during the function calls.
+preOrderIndexas 0. - Both these variables are class variables so that these can be changed during the function calls.

 - Now we know that root is present at

-variable, we can increment it and get this value from preorder array. - Use the index map created earlier to find the index of this element in the
+preorder[0].
+So create the node with this value.
+Note that since we have apreOrderIndexvariable, we can increment it and get this value from preorder array. - Use the index map created earlier to find the index of this element in the

-array. - We know that to the left of this in
+inorderarray. - We know that to the left of this in

-is the left subtree and to the right is the right subtree.
+inorderis the left subtree and to the right is the right subtree.
 So recursively call with appropriate left and right limits of inorder array.

 class Solution {